helicarrierstudio/recurring-buy/README.md

 ### 1. Get access to the BuyCoins API

 You'll need access to the [BuyCoins API](http://developers.buycoins.africa/) in order to make automatic purchases.
-To apply for access, send an email to support@buycoins.africa with the email address attached to your BuyCoins and a link to this project.
+To apply for access, send an email to support@buycoins.africa with the email address attached to your Buycoins account and a link to this project.

 Once you have access, go to your [API Settings](https://buycoins.africa/settings/api) page.
 Generate and copy your public and secret keys.
 These keys will be used as the `BUYCOINS_API_PUBLIC` and `BUYCOINS_API_SECRET` environment variables on Heroku.